subhartheed/RedHat-Test.io/docs/index.md

 Owncloud can be installed using [**Owncloud zip** or **tarball**](https://owncloud.com/download-server/) for production environments.
 They contain all supported community and enterprise apps.
 Upgrading to Enterprise only requires a licence key.
 These packages offer the most customizable installation method for admin users.

-= Install ownCloud on Ubuntu 18.04
+Install ownCloud on Ubuntu 18.04
-:toc: right
+## Table of Contents
 :logrotate-url: https://linux.die.net/man/8/logrotate
 :webserver-user: www-data
 :webserver-group: www-data